Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 The Bellevue website is full of information.
 Links available include grades and attendance, the BHS academic and activities calendar, directory information, college planning checklists and much more.
 Stay current with updated information!

-IS YOUR STUDENT HAVING PROBLEMS IN OR WITH ONE OF THEIR CLASSES?
+ARE YOU HAVING CONCERNS IN OR WITH ONE OF THEIR CLASSES?

-Students who are experiencing problems in or with one of their classes need to follow these steps:
+Students who are experiencing concerns in or with one of their classes need to follow these steps:

-1. Have your student meet with their teacher individually to discuss their concern, either before, during, or after class, or in tutorial.
+1. Meet with your teacher individually to discuss your concern, either before, during, or after class, or in tutorial.

-2. Have your student attend tutorial to discuss and problem solve academic or other concerns directly with your teacher.
+2. Attend tutorial to discuss and problem solve academic or other concerns directly with your teacher.

-3. If still unresolved, have your student schedule an appointment to meet with the school counselor.
+3. If still unresolved, schedule an appointment to meet with your school counselor.

-4. If the concern is not resolved after meeting with your school counselor, schedule an appointment to meet with an administrator.
+4. If your concern is not resolved after meeting with your school counselor, stop by the Main Office to schedule an appointment to meet with your administrator.

 NAVIANCE: A COLLEGE PLANNING TOOL FOR BHS STUDENTS

-Naviance Family Connection is a comprehensive website that students can use to plan for college and a career.
-Bellevue High freshmen, sophomores and juniors have been introduced to Naviance.
-This coming year, students will learn more about the program during counselor-led classroom guidance activities.
+Naviance Family Connection is a comprehensive website that students use to plan for college and a career.
+All returning BSD students have been introduced to Naviance.
+This coming year, students will engage in grade-level, post secondary planning using Naviance during counselor-led classroom guidance activities.

 Naviance allows students to: